merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Here is an example of defining the modules output to contain columns with the module number, the module name, and the completeness score.
 The corresponding headers for these columns are provided as a comma-separated list (no spaces) to the `--custom-output-headers` flag.

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s --output-modes modules_custom --custom-output-headers kegg_module,module_name,module_completeness
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes modules_custom --custom-output-headers module,module_name,module_completeness
 {{ codestop }}

 **Including modules with 0%% completeness in long-format output**